 Prodding readers since 1818, the themes of the work endure today; questions of morality, parenthood, science, the soul, birth, love, and religion jump from the actors’ mouths.
 The play is nearly in the round—actors juxtaposed, lobbing lines across the stage.
 That means we lose some sight lines and softly-spoken words, but it’s worth it for the naturalistic feel of the show.

 Heidi Rider balances out the cast as a firm voice of reason and feminine power, set against a husband who sees her, at best, as an annoyance.
 She shows the monster kindness, but that doesn’t go so well.
 Oliver Jones and Natascha Negro both stand out as mechanicals, rotating through varied parts while bringing snippets of humor to a grim landscape.

-Green lighting, fog, barren branches, and white shrouds make for a striking set design.
-A white wall fitted with climbing anchors serves as a versatile set piece for the actors and a projection surface for forest scenes, Antarctic wasteland, and hallucinatory dreamscapes.
+Green lighting, fog, barren branches and white shrouds make for a striking set design.
+A white wall fitted with climbing anchors serves as a versatile set piece for both the actors and a projection surface for forest scenes, Antarctic wasteland and hallucinatory dreamscapes.